fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 ### Explanation individual invitation

 The single invitation is particularly interesting for the on-site support that you  as a PosDealer give, if a PosOperator wants to use the fiskaltrust.Services immediately - in connection with the commissioning of a POS-System.
 Further, you may want to learn about and test the portal and its processes in the sandbox.
 The invitation of a single PosOperator is also useful here.
+Under country-specific circumstances, when a PosOperator is first registered, the other master data can be retrieved from the relevant authority and checked imported by entering a tax number.

 ### Work steps individual invitation

 1. Choose `PosOperator` / `Invitation`
 2. Check the settings previously described [_here_](#preparation-of-invitations).
 3. Choose `Add`
 4. The following fields are mandatory fields.
 They must be filled in to guarantee that the PosOperator can be found correctly in the fiskaltrust.Portal via his E-mail address and can be assigned:
     * Company data - Company name
     * E-mail address